Distribution of the bad part of class groups: Introduction

+\end{theorem} See Section~\ref{section: abelian extensions} for the proof.
+This result simply means that when the prime $q\mid\lvert G\rvert$, we have infinite $C_q$-moment for abelian $G$-fields.
+Of course, this is different from what is predicted for $\operatorname{Cl}_K[p^\infty]$ when $p\nmid\lvert G\rvert$ by Cohen-Lenstra Heuristics.

-where $K$ runs over fields in $\mathcal{S}$ for the product of ramified primes in $K/\mathbb{Q}$. \end{theorem} For non-abelian extensions, the first obstacle is counting fields.
+For non-abelian extensions, the first obstacle is counting fields.
 We present here an example, $D_4$-fields.
 Let $D_4$ be the dihedral group of order $8$, and we are going to consider quartic number fields $L/\mathbb{Q}$ whose Galois closure $M/\mathbb{Q}$ are $D_4$-fields.
-According to the work of S.A.Altug, A.Shankar, I.Varma, K.H.Wilson~\cite{altug2017number}, the result of counting such fields by \emph{the Artin conductor of 2-dimensional irreducible representation of }$D_4$ is proven.
-So, the main result in this case can be summarized as follows. \begin{theorem} Let $\mathcal{S}$ be the set of quartic number fields $L/\mathbb{Q}$ whose Galois closure are $D_4$-extensions $M/\mathbb{Q}$.
+According to the work of S.A.Altug, A.Shankar, I.Varma, K.H.Wilson~\cite{altug2017number}, the result of counting such fields by \emph{the Artin conductor of the 2-dimensional irreducible representation of }$D_4$ is proven.
+The main result in this case can be summarized as follows.
+Note that $D_4$ viewed as a subgroup of $S_4$ is a transitive permutation group. \begin{theorem} Let $\mathcal{S}:=\mathcal{S}(D_4)$.
 We have